cancerevo/website/content/authors/McFarland/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
-  Chris graduated from the University of Rochester with B.S. degrees in Biochemistry and Physics.
-  He then obtained a PhD from Harvard University in Biophysics under the guidance of [Leonid Mirny](http://mirnylab.mit.edu/), studying the effects of deleterious passenger mutations in cancer.
+  Chris obtained a PhD from Harvard University in Biophysics under the guidance of [Leonid Mirny](http://mirnylab.mit.edu/), studying the effects of deleterious passenger mutations in cancer.
   Working with [Dmitri Petrov](http://petrov.stanford.edu/) and [Monte Winslow](https://med.stanford.edu/winslowlab.html) at Stanford University as a Postdoc, Chis helped develop a high-throughput technology to study combinatorial tumor suppressor losses in mice and their effects on clonal dynamics.